-Urban runoff is one of the primary contributors to water pollution in developed areas.
-The most effective method for controlling non-point source pollution is through reduction, or elimination, of the sources.
-However, it is not reasonable to assume that all sources of pollution can be reduced or eliminated.
+Urban runoff is one (1) of the primary contributors to water pollution in developed areas.
+The most effective method for controlling nonpoint source pollution is through reduction, or elimination, of the sources.
+It is not reasonable to assume that all sources of pollution can be reduced or eliminated.
 For this reason, implementation of natural and engineered systems must be used to achieve the desired results.
-The water quality control standards will be achieved through the use of various Best Management Practices to reduce the sources of water pollution and treat those that cannot be eliminated.
+The water quality control standards will be achieved through the use of various BMPs to reduce the sources of water pollution and treat those that cannot be eliminated.